fancytigerdustball/python-term-worm/README.md

 ### Bugs

-If you are two blocks long and are (lets say) going up, if you turned left and quickly turned up you can change your direction 180 degrees.
+If you are two blocks long and are (lets say) going up, if you turned left and quickly turned down you can change your direction 180 degrees.
+(If you were not 2 blocks long you would run into your tail and lose.)